“You write to communicate to the hearts and minds of others what’s burning inside you.” – Arthur Polotnik

 Break The Twitch.
 Practical intentional living with Anthony Ongaro.
 Minimize distractions, build habits, and create opportunities to live a great life.

-The Minimalist Plate.
-Zoë Kim is a mom of four and writer for The Minimalist Plate and Huffington Post.
+Raising Simple.
+Zoë Kim is a mom of four and writer for Raising Simple and Huffington Post.
 She posts about the pursuit of living an intentional life by owning less, creating new habits, and cultivating opportunities to give.

 Simplify & Pursue.
 Robin Shliakhau is a wife and mom striving to simplify her life so they can pursue what matters most to them.
 She strives to encourage others to do the same.